nim-lang/Nim/doc/manual.rst

   # will still be called upon exiting scope
   doAssert witness == 3

-Type bound operators allowed names are in ``ast.AttachedOpToStr``, currently include:
+Type bound operators currently include:
 ``=destroy``, ``=copy``, ``=sink``, ``=trace``, ``=dispose``, ``=deepcopy`` (some of which are still implementation defined and not yet documented).